wp-plugins/groups/readme.txt

 == Upgrade Notice ==

 = 1.3.7 =
-* Please update, this includes fixes: missing argument for meta box when saving a post; Groups conflicting with other plugins adding columns to the Users screen
+* Please update, this includes fixes: missing argument for meta box when saving a post; Groups conflicting with other plugins adding columns to the Users screen.

 = 1.3.6 =
 * Fixed performance issues with large user bases on plugin activation and improved flexibility with meta boxes.